Board of Trustees-proposed Changes to EPPR Policy

 Here is the proposed policy that the EPPR task force sent forward:

-Last August President DiPietro formed a task force charged with reviewing the post-tenure review process in the University of Tennessee system (the Cumulative Performance Review, or CPR, process).
-The faculty senates of the four academic divisions of UT (UTC, UTM, UTHSC, UTK+UTIA+UTSI) have been involved in this process through their representatives on the University of Tennessee Faculty Council (UFC).
-The UFC made recommendations on the constitution of the task force and has monitored its progress.
-The 11-member task force has two members (one faculty, one administrator) from each of the four UT divisions.
-It is chaired by Toby Boulet, an Associate Professor in Mechanical, Aerospace and Biomedical Engineering, who was previously president of our Faculty Senate, chair of the senate Appeals Committee, and a faculty member of the Board of Trustees.
+In August 2016, President DiPietro formed a task force charged with reviewing the post-tenure review process in the University of Tennessee system (the Cumulative Performance Review, or CPR, process).
+The faculty senates of the four academic divisions of UT (UTC, UTM, UTHSC, UTK+UTIA+UTSI) were involved in this process through their representatives on the University of Tennessee Faculty Council (UFC).
+The UFC made recommendations on the constitution of the task force and monitored its progress.
+The 11-member task force had two members (one faculty, one administrator) from each of the four UT divisions.
+It was chaired by Toby Boulet, an Associate Professor in Mechanical, Aerospace and Biomedical Engineering, who was previously president of our Faculty Senate, chair of the senate Appeals Committee, and a faculty member of the Board of Trustees.

-The task force has completed its work and produced a draft CPR policy.
-This document states the essence of the policy, but not the final wording, which will be developed by UT General Counsel.
-Please review it carefully and provide feedback at the link below.
+The task force completed its work and produced a draft EPPR/CPR policy.
+This document stated the essence of the policy, but not the final wording, which will be developed by UT General Counsel.

-Although this is Board policy and not subject to faculty vote, we will be collecting comments and suggestions for improvement on the draft policy through the end of April.
-The task force will consider these comments and suggestions when they write the final policy, which will be presented to President DiPietro as a recommendation.
+Although this is Board policy and not subject to faculty vote, we collected comments and suggestions for improvement on the draft policy through the end of April.
+The task force considered these comments and suggestions when they wrote the final policy, which was presented to President DiPietro as a recommendation.
 Final approval rests with the Board of Trustees.
-After the Board approves the new policy, it will be necessary to update the Faculty Handbook and Manual for Faculty Evaluation to conform to it.